Deepak Chaurasia

 Deepak Chaurasia (born 1968) is an Indian journalist and Hindi-language news anchor for Zee News.

+Chaurasia was a contestant on the reality TV show, Bigg Boss OTT Season 3.
+He entered the show on June 21, 2024 and got evicted after 30 days.
+The series is streamed on JioCinema Premium.

 Early life

-Deepak Chaurasia was born in Indore, Madhya Pradesh.
-He received his diploma in journalism from the Indian Institute of Mass Communication, New Delhi.
+Deepak Chaurasia received his diploma in journalism from the Indian Institute of Mass Communication, New Delhi.

 Career

 After completing his education, Deepak cofounded Aaj Tak.
 In 2003 he joined DD News as a consulting editor.
 He returned to Aaj Tak in July 2004.
 He later joined STAR News which became ABP News.
 Deepak joined India News in the capacity of editor-in-chief in January 2013.

 He left India News & News Nation and joined Zee News.

 Controversies

 In November 2013, a Media Sarkar sting operation aired allegedly showing several leaders of the Aam Aadmi Party agreeing to assist in land deals and other financial arrangements in return for cash donations.
 The party responded by calling the footage fabricated, a violation of the Model Code of Conduct and threatening to sue Media Sarkar and any TV channels that aired the video.
 Chaurasia was thereafter sued for defamation by the party national secretary, who alleged that the sting operation was faked to harm the party's reputation.

 In August 2013, the Delhi Sikh Gurdwara Management Committee filed charges against India News for repeatedly airing an interview with a spokesman for Asaram Bapu which allegedly contained factually incorrect statements about a series of sexual assault allegations against him.
 In December 2013, criminal charges were also brought against Chaurasia alleging that he had personally tampered with documents related to the sexual assault allegations.
 In January 2014, the Allahabad high court stayed his arrest following his response that the broadcast was "bona fide" and nothing was tampered with.